Review: The Amazon Halo fitness band gets a little too close for comfort

 And speaking of the Tone feature, I found the experience to be a bit inconsistent, not in terms of the accuracy of its results or analysis, but the everyday use of it.
 I found that the Halo took voice readings very sporadically, and some days I didn't have any results.
 Sure, you can run a scan manually through the app, but I wanted to see if the device worked as advertised.
 My theory on why I got inconsistent results was that the processing is done on your smartphone, and there were days where I spent hours sequestered in my office, several rooms away from my Pixel 4a where the Halo app was running.
 So the lesson here is if you want to get good Tone readings, keep your phone nearby.

-I mentioned above how I quickly grew to appreciate the lack of a display on the Halo, and how Amazon touts this as a feature for a more distraction-free lifestyle.
-While I believe Amazon had good intentions with this design that were both pragmatic (it's cheaper not to include a display) and noble (we spend too much time looking at devices), the tinfoil hat club could be forgiven for thinking there were ulterior motives here also.
+I mentioned above how I quickly grew to appreciate the lack of a display on the Halo and how Amazon touts this as a feature for a more distraction-free lifestyle.
+While I believe Amazon had good intentions with this design that were both pragmatic (it's cheaper not to include a display) and noble (we spend too much time looking at devices), the more conspiratorial among us could be forgiven for feeling a little on edge here.
 After all, this device is another microphone on our bodies and in our homes that just sort of fades into the background and out of our perception.
 If there were a display on this band that gave you visual prompts or notifications of your voice scans, you might react to it differently.

-Not that Amazon is hurting for money, but the real economic model here is not in the sale of the hardware, but in the associated subscription service.
+Not that Amazon is hurting for money, but the real economic model here is not in the sale of the hardware but in the associated subscription service.
 We've seen this strategy played out time and time again, most recently with Fitbit Premium and Apple Fitness Plus.
 The Halo+ service is much cheaper than those other options at just $3.99/month, and Amazon does give you the first six months free (something Fitbit is doing right now with its new devices, too).
-Of course, you don't need to subscribe to access the basic fitness tracking.
+Of course, you don't need to subscribe to access basic fitness tracking.
 Still, if you want to take advantage of Tone, Body Composition, or any additional guided workouts and extras, the Halo+ subscription will be required.

 I wonder if people will be able to get past the initial "ick" factor of this device.